WhatsApp Bird News Group Guidelines

 Please remember that every message you send goes out to everyone

-in the group, not just the person who posted it, and with nearly 100 members
+in the group, not just the person who posted it, and with over 100 members

 with a particular member or message, please contact one of the group admins

 privately rather than replying publicly on the group.